I’d be happy to help you create a comprehensive article on scraping Binance’s Leaderboard futures position using Python and the Binance API.

 Step 4: Create a Binance API client

-Create a new file named binance_client.py
+Create a new file named binance_client.py and add the following code:

 import requests